Dexalot/dexalot-docs/docs/contracts/PortfolioBridgeSub.md

 #### updateInventoryBySource

-Update the inventory by each chain only in the Dexalot L1(subnet).
+Update the inventory by each chain only in the Subnet.

 **Dev notes:** \
 Inventory available per host chain. i.e. USDC may exist in both Avalanche and Arbitrum